Graeme is a solicitor advocate and commercial litigator in our Real Estate Dispute Resolution team.

 Graeme is a specialist advocate with experience in all aspects of real estate dispute resolution.
 He appears regularly as an advocate in the High Court, County Court and Tribunals, both led and unled, having spent several years on secondment to our in-house advocacy unit.
 Graeme is also a member of our specialist business rating team and has acted for a number of major clients and rating agents in disputed business rates.

 Graeme has acted on a wide range of matters in both an advisory role and as a trial lawyer, including commercial landlord and tenant, professional negligence, land options, rent review, fraud and economic torts.
 His landlord and tenant experience includes advice and Court proceedings on challenging conditional break notices, tenant insolvency and winding-up petitions, rent review, construction of lease terms, conditionality, dilapidations and 1954 Act lease renewals.
-As well as Graeme's landlord and tenant experience, he has also acted to recover possession of commercial buildings from squatters.
+As well as Graeme's landlord and tenant experience, he has also acted to recover possession of commercial buildings from squatters and other trespassers.

 Graeme is acting on one of the largest pieces of litigation in the UK, being a follow-on damages claim against truck manufacturers following a decision from the EC Competition Commission.